UgCS SkyHub 3 & True Terrain Following (TTF)

 • UgCS True Terrain Following (UgCS TTF) kit

-• UgCS Ground Penetrating Radar (UgCS GPR) kit (includes UgCS TTF kit)
+• UgCS Ground Penetrating Radar (includes UgCS TTF kit)

-• UgCS Methane Survey kit (with or without TTF kit)
+• UgCS Methane Mapping Laser (with or without TTF kit)

-• UgCS Echosounder kit / UgCS Bathymetry Kit (includes TTF kit)
+• UgCS Echosounder / UgCS Bathymetry System (includes TTF kit)

-The keen eye will notice that there is no kit for Magnetometers.
-This is because data for all of the magnetometers (SENSYS R3, SENSYS R4 and Geomatrix MagArrow), are stored within the respective magnetometer’s recorders.
-Despite this, UgCS have a number of extra options that links UgCS SkyHub to the sensors providing some innovative shortcuts both for data and power.
-The four kits noted above, include the UgCS SkyHub computer, cables, and related UgCS software.
+The keen eye will notice that we speak about a specific SENSYS R1 kit for Magnetometers.
+This is because data for all but one of the magnetometers (SENSYS R3, SENSYS R4 and Geomatrix MagArrow 2), are stored within the respective magnetometer’s recorders.
+Despite this, UgCS have a number of extra options that links UgCS SkyHub to the SENSYS R3 and R4 sensors providing some innovative shortcuts both for data and power.
+The kits noted above include the UgCS SkyHub computer, cables, and related UgCS software.
 One may extend the capabiltiies of the UgCS SkyHub by adding custom payloads.
-To do this, use UgCS SkyHub SDK, find more details here: SkyHub SDK
+Get in touch to talk about custom payoads.

 Useful Specifications and Features